serrachow/cse15l-lab-reports/serversbugs.md

   }
 ```

 A temporary new array is needed in order to properly reverse in place as the function is drawing from the very array that it reversed.
+Before, the code would take from already switched elements.
+For example, reversing `[1, 2, 3, 4, 5]` should result in `[5, 4, 3, 2, 1]` but results in `[5, 4, 3, 4, 5]` since when the loop reached index 3, it would try and switch the second element and the second-last element, but the second element had already been changed and was not the original.
+To fix this, we duplicated the array so that the original is saved in memory and draw elements from there.

 # Part 3: What I Learned